Generating newsletter issues

 Section story counts

-Each section of your AI writer can have its own story count.
-When you generate a newsletter or use Smart Select, HeyNews follows those counts: a "Top Stories" section set to 5 gets 5 stories, and a "Quick Hits" section set to 2 gets 2.
-Change these counts in your AI writer's section settings when you want more or less coverage in a section.
+Each section of your AI Writer can have its own story count.
+These counts set the most Stories HeyNews should use in that section.
+A "Top Stories" section set to 5 can use up to 5 Stories, while a "Quick Hits" section set to 2 can use up to 2.
+If your selected Stories do not support a section, HeyNews leaves it out instead of filling it with unrelated material.
+Change the counts in your AI Writer's section settings when you want tighter or broader coverage.

 Tips for better results